-We have already discussed how a more modest purchase price could lead to lower monthly mortgage payments.
+We have already discussed how a more modest purchase price could lower monthly mortgage payments.
 However, there are other ways you can achieve smaller mortgage payments.
-You can also make a larger down payment or prepay your loan to reduce the balance and terms, which cuts down on your interest cost.
+You can also make a larger down payment or prepay your loan to reduce the balance and terms, reducing your interest cost.
 Either choice does mean typing up capital that you can use for items such as boosting your emergency fund and investing.

 Smaller maintenance or common chargesSmaller maintenance or common charges

-Related to a lower mortgage, smaller maintenance or common charges also save you money.
-However, the key is to make sure the board is being wise in its spending.
+Smaller maintenance or common charges also save you money for a lower mortgage.
+However, the key is to make sure the board is wise in its spending.
 You will want to ensure that they are maintaining the building properly.
-Otherwise, if they keep it artificially low, the board is bound to either raise it or impose a special assessment when an emergency arises.
+Otherwise, if they keep it artificially low, the board will raise it or impose a special assessment when an emergency arises.